6-BTDF/reservations-service/README.md

 **/api/listings/:id**
 GET request for a single listing

-This will return the property at the given ID with respective fees and all booked reservation dates
+This will return the property at the given ID with respective fees and all booked reservation dates.

-**/api/listings/:id/reservations**
+Response will be a JSON object that contains listing array information

+**/api/listings/:id/makeReservation**
 POST request for a single listing

-**/api/listings/:id/delete**
+This endpoint allows you to create a reservation for specified dates, number of adults/children.
+It takes a valid JSON object and will return 200 HTTP code if reservation is saved successfully.
+Request field will be accepted as { checkin: date, checkout: date, id: listingId, adults: Number, children: Number }

+**/api/listings/:id/updateReservation**
+PUT request for a single reservation

+This endpoint allows you to modify a reservation for specified dates, number of adults/children.
+It takes a valid JSON object and will return 200 HTTP code if reservation is saved successfully.
+Request field will be accepted as { reservation: reservationNumber, id: listingId, checkin: date, checkout: date, id: listingId, adults: Number, children: Number }

+**/api/listings/:id/deleteReservation**
-DELETE request for a single listing
+DELETE request for a single reservation
+Request field will be accepted as { reservation: reservationNumber, id: listingId }

-This will delete the property and all associate information at this property ID.
-If there are associated reservations, they will be deleted as well.
+This will delete the reservation and all associated information at this reservation ID.
+On success, the server will send back a HTTP response 200 OK to the request when the reservation is deleted.